puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_windows_file_paths.markdown

 > * When a literal double backslash is intended, a quadruple backslash must be used.

-#### The Rule

-In single-quoted strings:

-* A double backslash always means a literal backslash.
-* A single backslash _usually_ means a literal backslash, unless it is followed by a single quote or another backslash.

 ## Errata

 ### Known Issues Prior to Puppet 3.0